A Simple Template For Brand Strategy That All The Best Brands Use

 Brand strategy template examples

-They have consistently reinforced a clear idea of WHY they exist for years (over half a century in fact).
-They exist to provide ‘Sheer Driving Pleasure’.
+BMW are one of the top 32 world’s most valuable brands.
+They have consistently reinforced a clear idea of WHAT they do for years (over half a century in fact).
+WHAT they represent is ‘Sheer Driving Pleasure’.

 "Sheer Driving Pleasure’ describes the essence of the brand, which is very robust, resilient and future-oriented.
 The pleasure a person derives from their car has nothing to do with its drive technology – or whether it’s driven autonomously or not.
 Joy is universal.
 It is a human emotion that binds us all together. .. it will remain just as relevant in the future as it is now.”